DerekLai0109/ai_challenge_taiwan_2018_private/rnn-part-2.md

 With the following online source \[0\],

-this document illucidates the role of recurrent neural network \(RNN\) in speech recognition.
+this document introduces the role of recurrent neural network \(RNN\) in speech recognition.

-Three main topics include the mechanism, the gradient vanishing problem and the application of RNN.

 ## Mechanism of RNN